NCEA Level 1 Drama

 Contributions and Equipment/Stationery

-It is recommended students pay $15, which covers the cost of transcript workbook.
+It is recommended students pay $25, which covers the cost of play rights, scripts, photos and videos.

 Students will attend all visiting professional performances as well as travel to one public performance at a theatre.
 Some extra cost may be involved for travel.